How a middle school principal used the Ocasio-Cortez playbook against a 16-term incumbent

 Bowman was raised by a single mother, a postal worker, in public housing in East Harlem before moving in with grandparents in rent-stabilized housing in the Yorkville section of the Upper East Side.
 He taught and was a guidance counselor for 10 years, then founded a middle school, Cornerstone Academy for Social Action, in the Bronx, while his house is in Yonkers, a working-class inner suburb that is technically its own city (the fourth-biggest in the state) but feels more like an extension of the Bronx.

 Like many black men who grew up like he did, Bowman can cite his first beating by a police officer, an incident he said he spent many years trying not to think about.
-He was 11 and “was simply horseplaying and giving a little back talk,” he’s said.
+He was 11 and “was simply horseplaying and giving a little back talk,” he said.
 “That led to me being thrown up against a wall, thrown to the ground, nightstick to the back, face dragged against the floor, and my mother and I felt like we didn’t have any recourse.”

-It’s his personal connection to these issues that makes his win less surprising in the Bronx, one of the city’s hardest hit coronavirus hot spots, and the site of lootings and violent clashes with the police during the protests.
+It’s his personal connection to these issues that makes his win less surprising in the Bronx, one of the city’s hardest-hit coronavirus hot spots, and the site of lootings and violent clashes with the police during the protests.

-The liberal wave leaned so far left this cycle that Rep. Nydia M. Velázquez in Brooklyn faced a primary challenge from Paperboy Love Prince, a 27-year old rapper whose name appeared exactly like that on the ballot, who prefers “futurist” and “Team Love” to “progressive,” who aimed to be the first non-binary member of Congress, and who walked away with a 20 percent of the in-person vote.
+The liberal wave leaned so far left this cycle that Rep. Nydia M. Velázquez in Brooklyn faced a primary challenge from Paperboy Love Prince, a 27-year old rapper whose name appeared exactly like that on the ballot, who prefers “futurist” and “Team Love” to “progressive,” who aimed to be the first non-binary member of Congress, and who walked away with 20 percent of the in-person vote.
 The wave goes beyond New York, too.
 In New Jersey, Amy Kennedy — yes, a Kennedy! — won by running as anti-establishment.

-Bowman’s and Jones’s presumptive wins in particular reflect a national trend of changing demographics, said Waleed Shahid, spokesman for the Justice Democrats, the liberal political action committee that formed after Sen. Bernie Sanders’s 2016 campaign and backed Bowman and Ocasio-Cortez’s current campaigns.
+Bowman’s and Jones’s presumptive wins in particular reflect a national trend of changing demographics, said Waleed Shahid, spokesman for the Justice Democrats, the liberal political action committee that formed after Sen. Bernie Sanders’s 2016 campaign and backed Bowman and Ocasio-Cortez’s current campaign.

 “A lot of people don’t know this, but many of the suburbs in Westchester are majority people of color now,” Shahid said.
-“What we’re seeing across the country is that working class people of color are being pushed out of cities because of gentrification and the high cost of rent.”
+“What we’re seeing across the country is that working-class people of color are being pushed out of cities because of gentrification and the high cost of rent.”

-Like Ocasio-Cortez, Bowman was recruited by the Justice Democrats, who had identified Engel as vulnerable and the 16th Congressional District as ripe for an overhaul.
+Like Ocasio-Cortez, Bowman was recruited by the Justice Democrats, which had identified Engel as vulnerable and the 16th Congressional District as ripe for an overhaul.
 A fellow educator nominated him as a candidate, and Bowman’s campaign benefited from the expertise of two of the staffers who worked on Ocasio-Cortez’s winning campaign.

-“He had a record of leadership in the district that was really impressive,” said Shahid.
-Not only had he been in education for 20 years, said Shahid, “He’d been an organizer in the fight for public schools and racial and economic justice.
+“He had a record of leadership in the district that was really impressive,” Shahid said.
+Not only had he been in education for 20 years, “he’d been an organizer in the fight for public schools and racial and economic justice.
 So many families knew him.
 Activists knew him.”

 And they didn’t just know his name.
 They knew him, had been students of his or had kids in his classes.
 Bowman kept his job as a principal through all of 2019, resigning only in January.
 In the last stretch of the campaign, he toured the district in a yellow school bus with a megaphone attached.